-Air recirculation:
+Air intake control:

-Push the "Second control button to recirculate interior air inside the vehicle.
-The indicator light on the "
+Push the "♠ < air intake control button to recirculate interior air inside the vehicle.
+The indicator light on the " side will illuminate.

-The air recirculation mode cannot be activated when the air conditioner is in the front defrosting mode " \overline{w} ".
+The air recirculation mode cannot be activated when the air conditioner is in the front defrosting mode " @ ".